-The dynamic coupling of the lateral distribution of curvature sensitive lipids to membrane undulations leads to diffusional softening of the membrane [12, 15, 18, 21].
-The undulation autocorrelation function implies the intrinsic bending rigidity of the membrane, the diffusion constant of the underlying lipids, and the magnitude of the spontaneous curvature difference (through the timescale).
+The dynamic coupling of the lateral distribution of curvature-sensitive lipids to membrane undulations leads to diffusional softening of the membrane [12,15,18,21].
+The undulation autocorrelation function implies the intrinsic bending rigidity of the membrane, the diffusion constant of the underlying lipids, and the magnitude of the spontaneous curvature difference (through the time scale).
 The intrinsic bending rigidity of the membrane determined from the kinetics is related to the apparent bending rigidity determined from the fluctuation spectrum through the softening factor.
-The experiment and model corroborate a similar experiment on membrane nanotubes by Bashkirov et al [21], in which DOPE also softened a majority PC bilayer according to Eq.
-25.
+The experiment and model corroborate a similar experiment on membrane nanotubes by Bashkirov et al. [21], in which DOPE also softened a majority PC bilayer according to Eq.
+(25).

-A key factor of the diffusional softening mechanism is how coupling of undulations to diffusion acts as a "friction".
+A key factor of the diffusional softening mechanism is how coupling of undulations to diffusion acts as a friction.
 The impact of this force depends on q.
 The response of membrane undulations to this frictional force is observed in the relaxation kinetics of membrane undulations.
-Membrane viscosity [38] and interleaflet friction [39, 40] also influence membrane undulation kinetics at shorter timescales.
-Understanding how undulation kinetics is modified by these terms has proved crucial for understanding the fine mechanisms of membrane shape dynamics [41].
+Membrane viscosity [39] and interleaflet friction [40,41] also influence membrane undulation kinetics at shorter time scales.
+Understanding how undulation kinetics is modified by these terms has proved crucial for understanding the fine mechanisms of membrane shape dynamics [42].

 It is critical to understand the extent of this mechanism when inferring the bending modulus of complex mixtures.
 For example, conflicting results have recently been published for the bending modulus of cholesterol in DOPC.
-Neutron spin-echo experiments, which probe relaxation times of bilayers below the timescale of diffusion, indicate the bilayer is stiffer [42].
-Yet multiple techniques that probe equilibrium fluctuations have shown that $\kappa{\rm apparent}$ is unchanged [8, 19, 29, 43].
+Neutron spin-echo experiments, which probe relaxation times of bilayers below the time scale of diffusion, indicate the bilayer is stiffer [43].
+Yet multiple techniques that probe equilibrium fluctuations have shown that $\kappa{apparent}$ is unchanged [8,19,29,44].
 Hexagonal phase experiments indicate that cholesterol will have a high negative spontaneous curvature in fluid bilayers [30].
 Accepting the diffusional softening mechanism, cholesterol is expected to soften a DOPC bilayer, in the absence of a stiffening effect.
-Note however, that to fully resolve the reported discrepancy, membrane viscosity contributions in time-correlation analysis should be interrogated; recent analysis indicates that viscosity affects a broader array of undulations of smaller liposomes than previously anticipated, suggesting another possible change in the interpretation of spin echo experiments [44].
+Note however, that to fully resolve the reported discrepancy, membrane viscosity contributions in time-correlation analysis should be interrogated; recent analysis indicates that viscosity affects a broader array of undulations of smaller liposomes than previously anticipated, suggesting another possible change in the interpretation of spin-echo experiments [39].

-GUV fluctuations suggest that cholesterol at 10 mol% reduces the $\kappa{\rm apparent}$ of SOPC, while increasing $\kappa{\rm apparent}$ at higher concentrations [45].
-X-ray derived data contradicts this [43].
+GUV fluctuations suggest that cholesterol at 10 mol% reduces the $\kappa{apparent}$ of SOPC, while increasing $\kappa{apparent}$ at higher concentrations [45].
+X-ray derived data contradicts this [44].
 In either case the effect is sufficiently small as to be difficult to statistically distinguish.
 Hexagonal phase experiments with variable osmotic stress (a technique for which lateral redistribution is irrelevant) indicate cholesterol stiffens DOPC and DOPE somewhat.
-Considering diffusional softening, it is possible that cholesterol is both stiffening the underlying κ while lowering $\kappa{\rm apparent}$ such that the change is minimal.
-This case illustrates the importance of deducing the molecular mechanism of changes in bilayer stiffness.
+Considering diffusional softening, it is possible that cholesterol is both stiffening the underlying $\kappa$ while lowering $\kappa{apparent}$ such that the change is minimal.
+Interpreting neutron spin-echo experiments [46]